-Last year Thames Valley Police issued some advice for visitors to the Regatta.
-We understand that this ‘advice’ and the message from the Police is still relevant this year.
+Thames Valley Police issued some advice for visitors to the Regatta a few years ago, and we understand that this ‘advice’ and the message from the Police is still relevant this year.
 In particular visitors should note Ch Supt’s comments about people bringing alcohol with them into Henley on trains and by other means of transport.
 We are aware that this measure has been firmly enforced over recent years for those deemed to be breaking Police guidelines.

 A Public Spaces Protection Order (PSPO) is in place for the Regatta which means that the Police will have the power to ask someone to stop drinking alcohol if they are behaving, or are likely to behave, in an anti-social way.
 Click here to obtain a copy of the designated public place order flyer.